semicolon-cloud/openstack-configuration/playbooks/elk_metrics_7x/README.rst

 ---------------------

 By default, ELK 7 is deployed without security enabled.
-This means that all service and user interactions are unauthenticated, and communication is unencrypted.
+This means that all service and user interacxtions are unauthenticated, and communication is unencrypted.

 If you wish to enable security features, it is recommended to start with a